Heath, an adoptable Chocolate Labrador Retriever in Medina, OH image 1/5

 2 year old male Chocolate Labrador Retriever

 Hi everybody!
 Heath here!
-I’ve been quite the busy boy with my foster fam since I came to the rescue back in August (I got neutered, gained healthy weight, addressed my wobbles AND battled heartworms), but I’m ready to find my forever home now!
+I’ve been quite the busy boy with my foster fam since I came to the rescue back in August (I got neutered, gained some healthy weight, addressed my wobbles AND battled heartworms), but I’m ready to find my forever home now!

-A little fun fact about me: the vet suspects I have something called “Cerebellar hypoplasia”.
+A fun fact about me: the vet suspects I have something called “Cerebellar hypoplasia”.
 It’s a neurological disorder where the cerebellum, the part of the brain that controls coordination, doesn't fully develop.
 It is a congenital condition (meaning I was just born this way) and it is non-progressive, so it does not worsen over time!

 ***Heath***